arutneva1/IB_Simple/README.md

 `pacing_sec` throttles between accounts by pausing for the specified number of seconds.
 Set `parallel = true` to plan and execute accounts concurrently.
 The same can be enabled at runtime via `--parallel-accounts`.
+When running with `confirm_mode = per_account` and interactive prompts (i.e., without `--yes`), plans are computed concurrently but confirmations are serialized per account to avoid overlapping prompts.

 Example forcing a global prompt: